shaunvxc/vm-crash-course/exercises/ch1/exercise_04.md

 (e.g. memory pointers of different size than `operand`) in the stack and how this affects operations over it.

+The VM terminates execution when the main routine exits with `RET`.

 ### Programs

 A program for `Machine #4` has two sections: a `header`, and a `body`.
 The `header` is a table of routines, and the `body`  contains all code of all subroutines defined: